pippinbarr/cart263-2019/slides/object-oriented-programming/object-oriented-programming.md

 - You can stick with the `prototype` syntax or switch to the `class` syntax - they both achieve the same thing
 - In the next module, when we look at inheritance and polymorphism, we'll only use the `class` syntax for simplicity
 - We should still put our classes in a new JavaScript file named after the class and make sure to include the file in `index/html`
-- Basically, it's business as usual
+- Basically, it's business as usual with easier syntax

 ---